-Since graduating in 1995, Richard’s spent 20 years in the marketing and communications industry.
-He’s worked in all kinds of client management and team development roles, in agencies of every size.
+Richard’s been working in marketing and communications ever since he graduated in 1995.
+During that time, he’s tackled all kinds of client management and team development roles, in agencies of every size.
 He joined us in 2005, and today he heads up our Client Services function.
 Here, he provides strategic direction on key client accounts and leadership and quality control across the agency.
 He also dominates our Fantasy Football league, which is quite annoying.

 Alison joined us after gallivanting around the globe for a year – 32 countries covered, no less.
 Back in the real world, she’s an expert in all things talent comms, with extensive experience leading on tactical and strategic campaigns for a number of our key clients, from school leavers through to experienced hires.
 Alison’s also a proud millennial and loves nothing more than sharing the latest in comms innovation.
 Well, that and maybe a comical Snapchat filter or two.

 Matt graduated with a degree in English Literature and began his career in communications as a copywriter.
 He’s amassed more than a decade of writing and creative experience covering everything from marketing campaigns to digital strategies and employer brands.
 Career highlights include: shooting a viral video in a laundrette, landing a smoking meteorite on campus and picking up a clutch of awards for innovations, internal communications, graduate campaigns, ads, websites and brochures.
 In his spare time, he has also written and performed pantomimes, sketches and a comedy show at the Edinburgh Fringe.